thomascupchurch/Aja_au_Grimace/web/PA_REDEPLOY.md

   - `WEB_DB_URL = mysql+pymysql://USER:PASSWORD@HOST/USER$DBNAME?charset=utf8mb4`
 - App will use MySQL automatically when `WEB_DB_URL` is set and SQLAlchemy is installed

+Write access (optional)
+- To enable edits from the web UI, set an edit token in PA Web UI > Environment Variables:
+  - `WEB_EDIT_TOKEN = your-strong-shared-secret`
+- If using SQLite, ensure `WEB_SQLITE_RO` is not truthy.
+For writes, unset it or set `WEB_SQLITE_RO=0`.
+- If using MySQL, ensure the DB user has UPDATE privileges on `project_parts`.

 ---

 ## 4) (Optional) Migrate SQLite → MySQL